aldy505/databases/README.md

 ## Wait, my CouchDB got an error?

 Yeah.. about that..
 You'll need to run `couch.prod.sh` first.
+See [this issue](https://github.com/apache/couchdb-docker/issues/54) to know why.

 ## Will you consider adding more databases?